South Sudan Trip 2015

 Once out of the park we traveled east to Karuma Fall.
 We hiked to the falls.
-After visting the Falls the rest of the tour was returning to Kampala.
-I was being picked up by Hassan who came up from Kampala and was waiting at the Falls for my trip to South Sudan.
+After visiting the fall the rest of the tour was returning to Kampala.
+I was being picked up by Hassan who came up from Kampala and was waiting at the fall for my trip to South Sudan.

 Travel to Juba (Feb 16)